--Students must be on-site either 4 or 5 days a week (M-F); attending the unit rounds meeting and treatment team meetings is expected on most days of training (10-1130am). -Fridays 1-3pm for the Psychology Seminar.
+-Students must be on-site at least 3 days a week though 4 days a week are strongly preferred (M-F); attending the unit rounds meeting and treatment team meetings is expected on most days of training (10-1130am). -Fridays 1-3pm for the Psychology Seminar.